-The Company recognized certain financial instruments relating to the Financing Agreements including the stream liability, debt and derivatives as discussed in note 10.
-The classification of the derivative follows the Financing Agreements.
+The Company recognized certain financial instruments relating to the Financing Agreements including the stream liability, debt and derivatives as discussed in note 8.
+The classification of the derivative is defined by the Financing Agreements.
 None of these financial instruments are held for trading and the Company does not currently engage in hedge activities.